ChrisH2727/Milestone-3/TEST.md

         - The users profile page is displayed

-        - The user has admin rights
+        - The user has admin rights *The first user is automatically provided with Admin rights and approved*

     - **Tested Outcome**